mapr-demos/finserv-application-blueprint/README.md

 You should see the ```banks``` and ```streaming_ticks``` tables in the list.
 If not, look in /opt/zeppeling/logs/*.log for an error.

 We've provided a sample Zeppelin notebook which includes some sample SQL queries and charts to get you started.
 Load the finserv-application-blueprint/data/note.json file with the Import feature in the Zeppelin web UI.
-After you've imported it, you should see a new notebook called "NYSE Trades and Quotes" in Zeppelin.
+After you've imported it, you should see a new notebook called "Stock Exchange Analysis" in Zeppelin.
 You should see something like the screenshot below:

 ## Cleaning Up